AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/send-and-track-an-email-with-the-email-add-in-for-outlook.md

 >
 >If you haven't yet, install the [Marketo email add-in for Outlook](/help/marketo/product-docs/marketo-sales-insight/msi-outlook-plugin/install-the-marketo-email-add-in-for-outlook-with-a-registration-code.md).

+>[!NOTE]
+>
+>Sales Insight Actions capabilities, including Send Sales Email, Add to Sales Campaign, and Tasks, are not available in the Sales Insight email plugins for Gmail and Outlook.
+At this time, users only have the ability to send a trackable email with or without a Marketo email template from their email client when using the Sales Insight email plugins.

 1. Open Microsoft Outlook and create a new email.

    ![](assets/image2014-9-23-16-3a6-3a46.png)